-The more (furniture), the merrier
+The more (furniture), the merrier in decoration and interior design

 One of my claims to fame is how much furniture I can fit in a room.
-Almost every client I have designed and decorated homes for has commented on how much furniture I can fit in a room.
+Almost every client I have designed and decorated homes for in Nashville and beyond has commented on how much furniture I can fit in a room.
 In fact, in most of our meetings they will challenge me with, “Are you sure all of this will fit?”
 To which I quip, “The tape measure doesn’t lie.”
 I painstakingly scale all of the rooms that I decorate because there is nothing worse than showing up to install a room and have something not fit!
 Most people don’t really know how to properly furnish a room for both convenience and comfort.
 A room should feel full in order to evoke a sense of comfort and ease.
 Tired?
 Have a seat nearby to sit in.

 Arranged to Entertain